NetApp/harvest/docs/configure-rest.md

 ##### `hidden_fields`

-This is exclusively supported by the Rest Collector.
-The `hidden_fields` are specific fields that aren't inherently included in requests and must be explicitly requested by the user.
-When used, these fields are appended to the URL fields parameter.
+There are some fields that ONTAP will not return unless you explicitly ask for them, even when using the URL parameter `fields=**`. `hidden_fields` is how you tell ONTAP which additional fields it should include in the REST response.

 ##### `filter`

-This is also specific to the Rest Collector.
 The `filter` is used to constrain the data returned by the endpoint, allowing for more targeted data retrieval.
-Refer ONTAP API specification for detailed information on `query parameters` and `record filtering`.

-In the provided [template example](#template-example), the constructed URL would be:
+The filtering uses ONTAP's REST record filtering.
+The example above asks ONTAP to only return records where a volume's name matches `*harvest*`.

+If you're familiar with ONTAP's REST record filtering, the [example](#template-example) above would become `name=*harvest*` and appended to the final URL like so:

 ```
 https://CLUSTER_IP/api/storage/volumes?fields=*,anti_ransomware.state,space&name=*harvest*
 ```

+Refer to the ONTAP API specification, sections: `query parameters` and `record filtering`, for more details.

 #### `export_options`